CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/40_Logging.md

 ## Logging in Space

-The logging system on this satellite is rather simple: call the `LOG_message(...)` function with the message you want, and it will be logged to a file, over the radio, to a file, to memory, and to the UART debug console (if connected on earth).
+The logging system on this satellite is rather simple: call the `LOG_message(...)` function with the message you want, and it will be logged to a file, sent over the radio, stored in memory, and passed through the umbilical UART debug console (if connected on earth).

 ## How to use `LOG_message(...)`